awkwardarrow/m5pmb/README.md

 m5pmb is somewhat lighter version of mydumper.
 Key differences:
   * m5pmb uses SELECT * INTO OUTFILE, which puts some limitations, but should be much faster (when data reads is not bottleneck)
-  * Currently m5pmp should handle huge Partitioned tables better.
+  * Currently m5pmb should handle huge Partitioned tables better.
 (Tries to dump each partition separately)
-  * m5pmb is split into two phases for getting list of tables (m5metapart) and actual backup (m5pmp).
+  * m5pmb is split into two phases for getting list of tables (m5metapart) and actual backup (m5pmb).
 So it is possible to review / customize list of processed tables. mydumper uses regular expressions for that
   * m5pmb creates raw data files, while mydumper generates INSERT sql commands
+  * Currently m5pmb doesn't work around slow queries before issueing FLUSH TABLES WITH READ LOCK
+  * Currently mydumper doesn't supprot backup of MyISAM